ehForwarderBot/ehForwarderBot/docs/installation.md

 ```

 ## Python dependencies
-Refer to `requirements.txt`, or [Plugins Repository](plugins-repository.md) for more details.
+Refer to `requirements.txt`, or [Channels Repository](channels-repository.md) for more details.

 ### To install
 ```bash
 pip(3) install -r requirements.txt
 ```

-> If you'd like to start to give EFB a try, you can now head to the [Installation](installation.md) page.
+> If you'd like to start to give EFB a try, you can now head to the [Getting started](getting-started.md) page.